zeinabfarag/MovieApp/README.md

 ## Description

 This app renders movie information from "the movie database" API using jQuery.
+The app saves the users data using node.js and express.js to the MySQL database.
+The front-end of the application is done mainly using bootstrap and CSS. jQuery is used to manipulate the DOM making it a single page application.
+It is built using the MVC framework.

 Unauthorized users are able to see an inital display of the most recent movies.
 They are also able to search for a particular movie using the search bar.
 Once they click on the movie poster, the movie's details are displayed.